ys7yoo/PyBasic/README.md

 Now, it's safe to use Python 3 (3.5 or 3.6).

 In our lab servers, both python 2 and 3 are installed.
-You can (should) run python 3 by typing python3.
+You can (should) run python 3 by typing python3 instead of python.
 ```
 python3
 ```
-In other words, you should type python3 instead of python.